 Integrating SMS into the app allows users to connect with Facebook friends and SMS users who are not on Facebook.
 The capability of sending and receiving SMS likely played a part in the quick rise in popularity of Facebook Messenger.

-Outside the US, Facebook Messenger is growing fastest in Southeast Asian countries including Myanmar, the Philippines, Cambodia and Vietnam.
-In these counties 1 to 1 and group messaging are the social networks.
+Outside the US, Facebook Messenger is growing the fastest in Southeast Asian countries, including Myanmar, the Philippines, Cambodia and Vietnam.
+In these countries 1 to 1 and group messaging are the social networks.